RIYA45088/M2-EmbSys/Project/1_Requirements/Readme.md

 The car seats

 ## Why
-Heating system in your vehicle is designed to keep you warm, comfortable, and many more advantages.
-It helps to reduce the pain for the old persons the hot seats gives the relaxation to them.
+Heating system in our vehicle is designed to keep us warm, comfortable, and many more advantages.
+It helps to reduce the pain for the old persons & in  relaxation of body.

 ## How
 The longer the seat cushion stays on, the hotter it gets.
-If it were to stay on for too long, it would get hot enough to become uncomfortable or even dangerous to sit in.
+If it  stayed "on" for too long, it would get hot enough to become uncomfortable or even dangerous to sit in.
 It could even start a fire in the cushion.
 To prevent this, most car seat heaters have a thermostat.
-The thermostat measures the temperature in the cushion.
-When it reaches a certain temperature, the thermostat sends a signal, automatically turning off the relay until the seat cools down a bit.
-At that point, the thermostat turns the relay back on again.
+The thermostat closes to keep the coolant inside the engine from travelling through the entire cooling system.
+Once the engine warms up enough, the thermostat opens and helps in cooling down the engine.